mysticdyingwhale/UniversityVault/University/CS/OS/Disks.md

 Sectors are numbered from 0 to n-1 for n sectors, so it helps to view the disk as an array of sectors, where 0 to n-1 is the address space.

-The disk does some cool things under the hood (invisible to OS):
+The disk does some things under the hood (invisible to OS):
 - Zoning
 	- puts more sectors on longer tracks
 - Skewing